About Treasury Prime

 I joined Treasury Prime as a fractional designer when the company exited YC in summer 2018.
 My responsibilities included early definition of our visual branding and web presence, working with bank partners to scope MVP frontend offerings, and creating our fundraising pitch decks.

-After raising a series A in early 2020, I joined full time as Treasury Prime’s Director of Design and 13th employee, responsible for all design efforts.
+After raising a series A in early 2020, I joined full time as Treasury Prime’s Director of Design and 13th employee, responsible for design and web app product management.

-Initially, I was a team of one, representing design and product management on our executive team.
-While a solo designer, my work included launching our public Sandbox Developer Dashboard, white label commercial account onboarding for banks, white label Dashboards for banks, updated bank tooling, and a PPP loan origination and forgiveness application.
+My early work included launching our public Sandbox Developer Dashboard, white label commercial account application for banks, white label bank dashboards, and a PPP loan origination and forgiveness application.

 After raising a series B, I hired three more product and brand designers onto our team.
 Together, we further refined our brand and made numerous improvements to our bank and fintech tooling.